 - animal care and service work

-- forester or conservation scientist positions
+- conservation scientist

 If you still need more inspiration, take our career quiz.